20/20 Panel is a survey site that claims to reward you with money for completing the surveys they provide.

 The PayPal gift cards are worth more points simply because they are considered more or less, real money since almost all online retailers accept PayPal as a payment method.

-If you are looking for a site with better options for PayPal payments though, I suggest you check out the best survey panels that pay through PayPal.
+If you are looking for sites with better options for PayPal payments though, I suggest you check out the best survey panels that pay through PayPal.

 The rewards you get from paid studies, however, are a bit different.
 They will pay you right away after you complete a paid study.

-If you did an online paid study, you can choose how you want to receive the payment.
+When you do an online paid study, you can choose how you want to receive the payment.
 You can either receive a virtual Visa card which will be sent to your email, or you can opt for a physical card which will be sent to your home address.

 For in-person studies, after you complete the study, they will pay you with pre-paid MasterCard gift cards.

 As for the actual amount you will get, I will discuss that below.